marcosmmb/RaiBrainSeed/README.md

 # Rai Brain Seed
-A brain seed algorithm to RaiBlocks
+A brain seed algorithm for Nano

 ----